EtherAuthority/Smart-Contracts-Library/CoolToken/readme.md

 3. Add liquidity with 100% of totalSupply
 4. After adding liquidity, call "setTradeTaxStatus" to enable tradetax(very important)

 Now we can safely test swapping and normal transfers.
+Do set slippage to min.
+4.5% when swapping and tradetax is enabled

 Using these router and dexs for testing:
 DEX- https://bsc.pancake.kiemtienonline360.com/#/swap